ictr/biospecimen-tracker/README.md

 A barcode-based tracking system for the processing of biospecimen from multiple centers

+https://www.quartz.bio/ looks like a commercial company that offers such a service.

 ## Design goals (features on top of existing barcode system)

 ### Data structure